 Whether it’s perfecting your resume, practicing interview questions or waiting by the phone for a job offer, finding a job can be stressful.

-To help relieve some of the stress post-interview, we’re here to assure you that there are steps you can take to keep your name top of mind as a candidate and increase your chances of getting the position—like making a follow-up call after an interview.
+To help relieve some of the stress post-interview, we’re here to assure you that there are steps you can take to keep your name top of mind as a candidate and increase your chances of getting the position—like making a interview follow up call.

 We’ll explain all you need to know about a post-interview follow-up call, from dos and don’ts to sample templates and our best tips to help ease the process.